timescale/docs/CONTRIBUTING.md

 ## Make a larger change
 For larger changes, such as new content and long edits, fork the repository and make changes on your local machine.
+If you have write access to the repository, use a branch instead.
+Some of our automation will not work correctly on forks.

 ### Fork and clone the repository
 If this is your first contribution, start by forking the repository and cloning